corysimmons/boy-npm/README.md

 ## Usage
-- `boy new my-project` or...
+- `boy my-project` or...
-- `boy new .` to create a Boy project in current directory.
+- `boy .` to create a Boy project in current directory.